-Yesterday was a family nature day out with a visit to Kooragang Wetlands also known as Ash Island.
+Enjoy a family nature day out with a visit to Kooragang Wetlands also known as Ash Island.

 For those unsure of where this is, picture the McDonalds on Pacific Highway at Hexham.
 Ash Island is accessible by turning right and crossing the narrow bridge.
 It’s the location of the Kooragang Wetlands, a nature reserve which is part of Hunter Wetlands National Park.
-Even though we previously visited for a Family Fun Day held each April, this time we decide to explore more of the Island.

 If your kids are into nature, this is the place to take them.
 Since 1993, the Kooragang Wetlands Rehabilitation Project has worked to rehabilitate the reserve into a habitat for fish, shorebirds, frogs and other wildlife in the Hunter estuary.
 There’s fields of pasture and saltmarsh all around.
-Along the way, we noticed numerous cranes in the fields as well as a herd of cows at the City Farm, a farm set up utilizing sustainable agricultural practices.
+Along the way, you’ll notice numerous cranes in the fields as well as a herd of cows at the City Farm, a farm set up utilizing sustainable agricultural practices.

 There’s plenty of picnic facilities and places for kids to run around as well as toilet facilities.

 There’s great views of the North Arm of the Hunter River and it would be a great spot if you have a kayak to paddle around the waterways.

 There’s also walking trails where you can amble down by the river or wander past the cows at City Farm.

 There’s more to discover at Ash Island like.
 Drive around until you discover radar bunkers.

 This is the 131 Radar Station Ash Island built in 1942 to protect Newcastle during World War II.
 It was a station linked up with two others, one in Nelson Bay and the other in Catherine Hill Bay as part of a system to detect enemy aircraft

 Don’t leave Ash Island without strolling along the Welcome Walk boardwalk through the mangroves.